 - Presenting these problems and histories at laboratory rounds

-Fellows are evaluated at the completion of each rotation, which may range in length from four to 16 weeks.
+You will be evaluated at the completion of each rotation, which may range in length from four to 16 weeks.
 Evaluations assess fellow competence in:

 - Patient care